Leftover Halloween Candy

 What to do with it??

-Part of good organization means good stewardship and taking care of your money, your goods, your food . . . even Halloween candy!
+Part of good organization means good stewardship and taking care of your money, your goods and your food.
+In my book, that even means leftover Halloween candy!

-Here are some helpful suggestions for dealing with the leftover
+Here are some helpful suggestions you might want to consider:

-- Work it out If you work, you can probably take leftover candy to work and keep it in a jar on your desk.
+- Work: If you work, you can probably take leftover candy to work and keep it in a jar on your desk.
 However, probably everybody else will do the same thing, so this may not solve your problem.

-- Pass the Pinata You can stuff the excess into a Pinata to use at the next birthday party.
-Or . . . if the next birthday is too far away, consider using it at Thanksgiving or Christmas.
+- Pinata: You can stuff the excess into a Pinata to use at the next birthday party.
+Or, if the next birthday is too far away, consider using it at Thanksgiving or Christmas.
 Felice Navidad!

-- Crafty Candy Believe it or not, you can use the hard candy pieces in craft projects.
-Create a mosaic to hang on the wall or make a cute table top and polyurethane over it.
+- Crafty Candy: Believe it or not, you can use the hard candy pieces in craft projects.
+Create a mosaic to hang on the wall or make a cute tabletop and polyurethane over it.
 You can use hard frosting as grout.
 Make a cute sculpture using the same technique.
 Use a spray varnish over your pieces to protect them and keep them from getting moldy.
+Try making a candy necklace!

-- Frost Bite You can always freeze chocolate for later use.
+- Freeze: you can always freeze chocolate for later use.
 Freezing chocolate is also fun to eat.
 It takes longer, but many like the way you let it melt in your mouth for longer enjoyment.

 Return to top of Leftover Halloween Candy